 Air Fryer Chicken Cordon Bleu Ingredients

-Although this recipe tastes fancy, it’s actually very easy, and the ingredient list reflects that.
-It’s amazing how these simple ingredients come together to make something greater than the sum of its parts.
-Here’s what you’ll need.
+Sure, this dish looks and tastes fancy, but it’s actually very easy to make.
+The ingredients reflect that and come together to make something greater than the sum of its parts.

 - Boneless skinless chicken breasts